 Frank Urbaniok, Prof. MD

 Frank Urbaniok studied medicine in Münster and Düsseldorf.
 As scholarship holder of the Friedrich-Ebert Foundation he founded and chaired the study group ‘Sciences and Ethics’.
 From 1989 till 1995 he worked as a medical doctor in the Psychiatric Regional Hospital of Langenfeld /Nordrhein-Westfalen (Germany), from 1992 as a consultant psychiatrist and psychotherapist.
 From 1992 to 1995 he set up a model ward for the treatment of offenders with personality disorders (Langenfelder Model) and coined the term ‚offense-oriented’ therapy.
-In 1995 he moved to Zurich where he first worked as an attending physician in the Psychiatric/Psychological Service of the Zurich Office of Corrections and became head of the department in 1997.
+In 1995 he moved to Zurich where he first worked as an attending physician in the Department of Mental Health Services of the Zurich Office of Corrections and became head of the department in 1997.

 Frank Urbaniok continues to work as a psychotherapist and therapy supervisor and acts as court-appointed forensic expert.
 He held the presidency of the Institute for Victim Protection and Offender Treatment (Switzerland) and was closely involved in the setting up of the postgraduate course 'Advanced Studies in Forensic Science' at Zurich University.
 Frank Urbaniok is member of the executive board of the Zurich Office of Corrections since 1999 and holds seats in various expert advisory boards and committees.
 He was member of the task force set up by the Swiss Federal Council for the implementation of the ‚Verwahrungsinitiative’ [People’s Initiative on Preventive Detention].